DestinyFate/guilds/README.md

 # Guilds
-A simple REST service to manage a guilds system created using Sequelize, Postgresql, and Node.js
+A simple REST service to manage a guilds system.
+The service will be able to create and delete guilds, add and delete players from guilds, store guild exp, and have a role system  so only Officers and Leaders can add players to a guild.
 # Instructions
 ## Setup
 1. Install `postgresql` and `node.js`